ChemaAlfonso/turronjs/readme.md

 ### Compatibility

+⚠️ -  **Must be opened as administrator in win32 platforms to been able to download all dependencies** - ⚠️

 Can compile working builds for macOS & win32 platforms with simple scripts you found on package.json.

 ### How it works?